 Mole Pest Control Milton Keynes, Bletchley & Newport Pagnell

-We e can assist with mole removal and elimination from gardens, farms, golf courses and other landowners in Milton Keynes, Bletchley & Newport Pagnell and throughout Buckinghamshire.
+We can assist with mole removal and elimination from gardens, farms, golf courses and other landowners in Milton Keynes, Bletchley & Newport Pagnell, and Buckinghamshire.

 The mole (Talpa Europaea) is a member of the Insectivora Order.
 Their bodies are cylindrical and can grow to 16 cm.
-The mole is covered with velvety black hair that can set in any direction.
-The mole has large spade-like forefeet which are permanently turned outwards so is well adapted for burrowing.
+The mole is covered with silky black hair that can set in any direction.
+The mole has large spade-like forefeet, which are permanently turned outwards, so it is well adapted for burrowing.
 Their eyes are tiny but more than capable of detecting light.
 They are good at sensing touch, and their hearing is also excellent.

 Signs Of Mole Activity

-The most apparent sign of moles are the appearance of molehills on the surface of the ground; this is heaps of loose soil.
-There are 3 different types of tunnels there are deep tunnels mainly for shelter, feeding tunnels, these are pushed out onto the surface as molehills, the moles patrol these looking for food that has fallen into them and then there are surface tunnels, this is where the soil is pushed up to form a ridge on the surface this is where the moles look for invertebrates that may be feeding in the area.
+The most apparent sign of moles is the appearance of molehills on the ground's surface; this is heaps of loose soil.
+There are three different types of tunnels: deep tunnels mainly for shelter and feeding tunnels, these are pushed out onto the surface as molehills.

 Problems Moles Cause

 - Mole tunnelling can disrupt and interrupt underground alarm systems.

 - Agricultural damage, the inclusions of soil from molehills in the grass can result in unpalatable silage and is a possible source of the disease Listeriosis in livestock.

 - Damaged blades on machinery, the edges used to cut silage can be broken due to stones being dug up on to the surface.